notapipeline/bwv/README.md

 ## Commands:

+> Note:
+> The commands listed here, including credential access, are only available to localhost.
+> If you need to access credentials over the network, see the API documention below.

 - `serve` Run bwv server in foreground.
 - `install` Install the userspace systemd service
 - `start` Start the userspace systemd service